A look back…

 2001: NewsWatch Celebrates NLGJA’s 10th AnniversaryNewsWatch (founded in 1997 as a joint project of the San Francisco State University, the Native American Journalists Association, National Association of Black Journalists, Asian American Journalists Association, National Association of Hispanic Journalists and NLGJA) publishes an issue celebrating NLGJA’s 10th Anniversary.

-2001: Strategic Plan RatifiedNLGJA ratified a strategic plan in Dallas, TX, which put emphasis on core program goal areas of membership and chapter growth; improved coverage of LGBT communities; expansion of benefits for LGBT employees; increased student outreach and education; and more professional development training.
+2001: Strategic Plan RatifiedNLGJA ratified a strategic plan in Dallas, TX, which put emphasis on core program goal areas of membership and chapter growth; improved coverage of LGBTQ communities; expansion of benefits for LGBTQ employees; increased student outreach and education; and more professional development training.

 2002: Steven Petrow Elected PresidentSteven Petrow elected to NLGJA presidency.